 Total Knee Replacement in Kansas City

 Destruction of the knee joint can be caused by degenerative conditions or by traumatic injury.
-If your knee has been damaged to the point where you can’t walk, climb stairs, or even sit, then you may need a total knee replacement.
+If your knee has been damaged to the point where you can’t walk, climb stairs, or even sit, then you may need a total knee replacement by a professional knee doctor or knee specialist in the Kansas City metro.

 This procedure is has become quite common; each year, roughly several hundred thousand knee replacements are performed.
 During this surgery, the orthopedic surgeon will “resurface” the joint with metal and plastic implants.
 This is much like a dentist placing a crown on a tooth.
 The implants effectively cover and protect the raw exposed bone from further friction and damage leading to a dramatic decrease in pain.